aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/working-with-footers/_index.md

 ﻿---
-title: Working with Footers – Aspose.Words for Java
+title: Working with Footers
+second_title: Aspose.Words for Java
 articleTitle: Working with Footers
 linktitle: Working with Footers
 description: "Remove footers from a document easily and fast instead of using Apache POI."